Oliveri Solutions Pty Ltd ACN 007 551 886 - TERMS AND CONDITIONS OF SALE

 (f) The Customer is liable for all purchases made under its account number and/or account name.
 It is not the responsibility of the Supplier to confirm authority for the purposes of supplying goods to the Customer, its agent(s) or those who the Supplier deems to be its agents.
 It is the sole responsibility of the Customer to ensure there is no unauthorised use of their account number or name.

-(g) The Supplier may in its absolute discretion charge a late payment administration fee ("Late Payment Fee").
+(g) If the Customer is in default of a payment, the Supplier may in its absolute discretion charge a late payment administration fee ("Late Payment Fee").
 The Late Payment Fee will be $10 per month or such lesser amount as determined by the Supplier.
 The Supplier may debit the Late Payment Fee to the Customer's account annually in advance or at such other times as the Supplier determines.

-(h) A statement in writing signed by the Supplier’s Credit Manager stating the monies payable by the Customer to the Supplier shall be prima facie evidence of the amounts so payable.
+(h) If the Contract is not a Consumer Contract or a Small Business Contract, a statement in writing signed by the Supplier’s Credit Manager stating the monies payable by the Customer to the Supplier shall be prima facie evidence of the amounts so payable.

 6. Personal Property Securities Act